kauri-io/Content/EthersJs/accelerating-development-with-ethersjs.md

   }
 ```

 Before we can do anything with this wallet, we must first connect it to the Ethereum blockchain.
-We will be doing this using the default web3 provider by Ethers.
+We do this using the default web3 provider by Ethers.js.

-Add the following to the wallet.component.ts:
+Update the `ngOnInit() {}` function in `wallet.component.ts` to the below:

 ```
 provider: any;